Netflix News: When ‘American Horror Story: Roanoke’ Will Drop

 — Sky☀ (@SpecialistsSky) January 9, 2017

-Fans that have been paying attention to the news about American Horror Story know that there have been reports funneling in that the show will be featuring two seasons per year, a fall and a spring season, but that has not yet been confirmed by FX nor the creators of American Horror Story at this time.
+Fans that have been paying attention to the news about American Horror Story now that there have been reports funneling in that the show will be featuring two seasons per year, a fall and a spring season, but that has not yet been confirmed by FX, nor the creators of American Horror Story at this time.
 But it has been mentioned by series creator Ryan Murphy, as reported by Entertainment Weekly.

 “Next year we might do a fall American Horror Story and a spring,” Ryan Murphy told Entertainment Weekly before the launch of Season 6.
 “We have to decide.
 We’re doing something that we’ve never done before on the show where we’re doing two different groups of writers’ rooms.
 Some of our writers will be bouncing around but a whole different group coming in late August.
 The next thing we’re crafting up is very, very different than this.
 Not smaller.
 But just not opulent.
 More rogue and more dark.”